Safeguarding Children - see policy section for Policy

 At The Dassett C of E Primary School we are highly committed to all aspects of safeguarding and promoting the healthy welfare of our children.

 We have a regularly reviewed and rigorous Child Protection and Safeguarding Policy and Procedures in place.
 All staff in school, as well as our volunteers and supply staff, must ensure that they are aware of our procedures.
-All adults who work/volunteer in the school are subject to enhanced checks through the Disclosure and Barring Service (DBS) as well as rigorous pre-employment and interview checking procedures.
+All adults who work/volunteer in the school, in regulated activity, are subject to enhanced checks through the Disclosure and Barring Service (DBS) as well as rigorous pre-employment and interview checking procedures.

-All adults who work in the school are DBS checked and trained to be diligent and take responsibility for promoting and safeguarding the welfare of pupils at the school, complying with the staff and volunteer code of conduct.
+All adults who work in the school comply with the staff and volunteer code of conduct.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will always ensure that our concerns about our pupils are discussed with their parents/carers first, unless we have reason to believe that this is not in the child's best interests.

 The well-being of each child is the responsibility of the class teacher under the oversight of the Headteacher.